You are here

 - Individual Counseling

 Our licensed mental health counselors provide individual counseling to any registered student.
 Counseling may deal with a wide range of issues.
 Our goal is to provide clients with a safe, confidential place to discuss their concerns and to help them work towards self-empowerment.
+Counseling may deal with a wide range of issues, however it should not be viewed as definitive care rather as a means of augmenting the care you may be receiving elsewhere.

-- Support groups are formed based on need or interest.
+- Support Groups are formed based on need or interest.

 We provide consultation to all members (students, faculty, and staff) of the College community.
 The focuses are often organizational problems, mental health issues, group dynamics, student-centered approaches, or improvement of learning environments.